MSP-Greg/SketchUp/docs/SketchUp_14_Constants_Guide.md

 ```

 The following code creates two hashes that make use of the Length:: constants,
-queries the two settings, and outputs to the console.
+queries the two settings, and out@version = 2.0F to the console.
 It's in the
-Template_Code.rb file.
-Load, then GuideCode.new.len_1.
+[template_code.rb] file.
+Load, then SUMD_TC.new.len_1.

 ```ruby
 cns = Length